A message from NAHT general secretary Paul Whiteman to members in England.

 At the moment, it seems that barely a day can pass without another government announcement.
 With so much going on, I wanted to update you today on some of the most crucial issues.

 This remains the most pressing challenge for us all right now.
 Thank you to all of you who completed the survey at the end of last week.
 I hope you will have seen that we released the results yesterday and received a significant amount of media coverage on the issue.
 Our strategy at the moment is to argue the case privately with the government but also use our public voice to highlight the problems the current critical worker list is causing.
 Yesterday we shared the data we have with the Department for Education (DfE) to demonstrate the scale of the problem facing many schools.

 We have called publicly for a change to the list.
 At the very least, we believe it should be made clear that, in most cases, pupils will only be eligible for a place where both parents are critical workers.
 We are also calling for the government to be clear about what its scientific advisors recommend when it comes to a limit on the number of pupils in school.
-In the absence of helpful guidance from the government, we have also published our own advice on the matter, which you can access here.
+In the absence of helpful guidance from the government, we have also published our own advice on the matter.

 We know that many of you have also reviewed your risk assessments and decided to prohibit most external visitors at this time.
 We will continue to support schools who take this approach because we believe that school leaders are best placed to make such decisions.

 As mentioned previously, we are particularly concerned about how this affects special schools and AP, with the government suggesting that all pupils are eligible for a place.
 Last week our SEND council held an emergency meeting to discuss our response.
 Since then, we have been lobbying the government on this issue and asking it to revisit the guidance so that leaders in special schools have the flexibility to make decisions based on the unique circumstances of their schools.
 We have been told to expect some updated guidance for special schools imminently, and so we will be looking closely to see if this addresses the issues we have been raising before considering the next steps.